abhishekkumar-pandey/practise/README.md

 1.3: PO Value
 1. The po value should match i.e in quotation and in the BPTool the PO values should match PO_value_LC

-1.4 Quote Validity
+How many resources involved total resource cost is matched or not while comparing to previous request

+If a new resource then we need to drop an email and ask for justification 1.4 Quote Validity
 •	If the date is future date then there is no problem
 •	If the PO start Date is in past then it is ATF request we need write them the mail asking for the regional lead approval (why there is delay in raisinf the request as the PO start date is in past)